-The folks behind CLOG, the publication that “slows things down” and takes a good, long look at the issues facing architecture today, are celebrating the online launch of their latest edition - National Mall - with an event at MoMA PS1 in New York.
-The event, called “THE FUTURE OF THE MEMORIAL,” which will take place on January 20th, is part of MoMA PS1′s Sunday Sessions and will include a conversation, hosted by CLOG, between Friedrich St. Florian, Nicholas Benson and Lucia Allais.
+The folks behind CLOG, the publication that "slows things down" and takes a good, long look at the issues facing architecture today, launched their latest edition - National Mall - today with an event at MoMA PS1.
+The event, called "THE FUTURE OF THE MEMORIAL," was a part of MoMA PS1's Sunday Sessions and included a conversation, hosted by CLOG, between Friedrich St. Florian, Nicholas Benson and Lucia Allais.

-CLOG: National Mall will examine the highly symbolic space of our National Mall.
-As their website explains: “The Mall functions as a place of protest and celebration, as well as a place of memorialization and education.”
-Thus, the edition considers what it means to restore and re-build this space and, more importantly, questions: how should it be done?
+This issue of CLOG will examine the highly symbolic space of our National Mall.
+As their website explains: "The Mall functions as a place of protest and celebration, as well as a place of memorialization and education."
+CLOG: National Mall thus considers what it means to restore and re-build this space and, more importantly, questions: how should it be done?

 Our review of National Mall is still in the works, but why not take a look at our latest CLOG reviews in the mean time?